What Are Bed Bugs?

 Bed bugs are not a result of bad sanitation – even the cleanest of places can fall victim to bed bugs.
 They can be transported in luggage, clothing, furniture and bedding, making it is easy for tourists and commuters to unknowingly spread bed bugs.

 Although they cannot fly or jump, they can crawl quickly.
-Once bed bugs are introduced into a home, they can spread rapidly from room to room by getting through holes in wall or pipes.
+Once bed bugs are introduced into a home, they can spread rapidly from room to room by getting through holes in walls or pipes.

 Due to how easily bed bugs can be transported, it can be difficult to avoid them.